 Before You Pick a Stock, Know What You’re Actually Buying

 Before you buy any stock, you need to understand what you’re actually investing in.
-This beginner stock selection guide starts with one simple but important truth: When you buy a stock, you’re buying ownership in a business.
+When you buy a stock, you’re buying ownership in a business.

 This is why smart investors don’t buy stocks based on hype, trending news, or what everyone else is talking about.
 They focus on businesses they can actually understand.
 Ask yourself simple questions like: What does this company sell?
 How does it make money?
 Do people actually use or need its products?